 The New Apostolic Reformation began in 1948 through the ‘New Order of the Latter Rain’ (NOLR) cult.
 This movement attempted to ‘restore’ the church by establishing a ‘New Order’ of an end-times government of Apostles and Prophets, ruling the world by triggering a global spiritual revival/awakening thus ushering Jesus Christ’s return.
 They taught that man can become ‘gods’.
 Although they called this ‘Manifest Sons of God’, it has been repackaged repeatedly under many names.

 Today, this ‘little gods’ doctrine has gone completely undetected under the name of ‘sonship’.
-Although the NOLR was condemned by the Pentecostal AOG in America, NOLR leaders and voice created prominent names in the Voice of Healing Movement (VHM) in the 1950s and mainstreamed its occultic and cultic ideas in their construction of the Charismatic Renewal Movement (CRM).
+Although the NOLR was condemned by the Pentecostal AOG in America, NOLR leaders and their Voice of Healing propaganda gagrag created prominent names in the Voice of Healing Movement (VHM) in the 1950s and mainstreamed its occultic ideas in their construction of the Charismatic Renewal Movement (CRM).
 The Shepherding Discipleship Movement (SDM) in the 70s played a major role in establishing the regime of governing Apostles and Prophets in churches across the world.
 At this time, C. Peter Wagner observed the rise of this new order of individuals who were supposedly operating under intense spiritual authority and coined the name the ‘New Apostolic Reformation’ – he then became its leader when he started to theologically defend its apostate practices.

 With a group of his apostles, Wagner founded the International Coalition of Apostles (ICA) in 1999, (an organisation that recognized or ordained apostles around the world to bring ‘order’ and takeover/’change’ society for ‘god’ and to manifest little gods or Christ’s on earth).